60-day money-back on any purchase

 Most amateur golfers increase extension in their backswing and therefore can’t get the club to square or a point of flexion on the downswing.
 As they get closer to the ball, there is insufficient flexion to close the clubface.

-One of the best drills to accomplish this is the motorcyle drill.
+One of the best drills to accomplish this is the motorcycle drill.
 You will feel your hands on the grip in the same way you feel them on a motorcycle handle.

 Pulling and Pushing Shots

-A pull or a push can be a lot easier to fix than a hook or a slice when you have the right drills and feel down.
+When you have the right drills, a pull or a push can be much easier to fix than a hook or a slice.

 Loss of Power and Proper Golf Ball Compression

-This is where you will want to look at the models of the professionals that HackMotion has collected in recent years.
+If you are losing power and compression, take a look at the professional models that HackMotion has collected in recent years.
 The most powerful discovery is that professional golfers do an excellent job of maintaining wrist extension on the backswing.

-The amount of extension at the start is not as necessary as it is to maintain that throughout the swing.
+The amount of extension at the start is not as important as it is to maintain that throughout the swing.

 From the top of the swing and towards the ball, professional golfers move from extension to the point of flexion in their wrists to close the clubface.
-In the example of this professional golfer, a starting wrist extension of around 25 almost wholly disappears at impact so that the wrist is flat.
+In this professional golfer’s example, a starting wrist extension of around 25 almost wholly disappears at impact, leaving the wrist flat.

 Inconsistent Impact Position